Some results on more flexible versions of Graph Motif: Minimizing the number of substitutions

-Unfortunately, even in restrictive conditions (when $G$ is a tree of depth 2 and the motif is colorful), we prove that there is no approximation ratio within $c \log |V|$, for a constant $c$.
-To prove such inapproximability result, we do an \mbox{L-reduction} from \pmisc~\cite{Raz1997}, a problem stated as follows: Given a set $X = \{x_1,x_2,\dots,x_{|X|}\}$ and a collection $\S = \{S_1,S_2,\dots,S_{|\S|}\}$ of subsets of $X$, find the minimum subset $\S' \subseteq \S$ such that every element of $X$ belongs to at least one member of $\S'$.
 We denote by $e(i,j)$ the index $l$ such that $x_l$ correspond to the $j$-th element of $S_i$.
 We first describe the polynomial construction of $\I'=(G,C,col,M)$, instance of \pmisgm, from $\I = (X,\S)$, any instance of \pmisc.
 From an instance $\I$, let build $G=(V,E)$ as follows (see also Figure~\ref{fig:min subst}):

 Informally speaking, $r$ is the root of a tree with $|\S|$ children, corresponding to each subset of $\S$.
 Each child $v_i, 1 \leq i \leq |\S|$, got $(|\S|+1)|S_i|$ children, corresponding to $|\S|+1$ copies of each element of $S_i$.
 The set of colors is $C = \{c_r\} \cup \{c_i : 1 \leq i \leq |\S| \} \cup \{c_{k,t} : 1 \leq k \leq |X|, 1 \leq t \leq |\S|+1\} $.
 The coloring function is such that the root has a unique color, \textit{i.e.} $col(r) = c_r$.
 Each node $v_i$ is colored with the unique color corresponding to the subset of $\S$, $col(v_i) = c_i, \forall 1 \leq i \leq |\S|$.
 Each node $v_{i,j,t}$ get the color of the copy of the represented element, \textit{i.e.} $col(v_{i,j,t}) = c_{e(i,j),t}$.
 Finally, the motif is $M = \{c_r\} \cup \{c_{k,t} : 1 \leq k \leq |X|,1 \leq t \leq |\S|+1\}$.
 Observe that the colors $\{c_i : 1 \leq i \leq |\S|\}$ are not in the motif (which is colorful by construction).
 Let now show how to build a solution for $\I'$ from a solution for $\I$, and \textit{vice-versa}.